-Even if it isn’t, you still have the daunting task of competing with big companies online.
-Plus, because nearly everyone searches online before buying, you’re practically forced to compete with other companies for online attention.
+Even if it isn’t, the daunting task of competing with big companies online is undeniable.
+Plus, because nearly everyone searches online prior to buying, you’re practically forced to compete with other companies for online attention.
 With such intense competition, what can you do to ensure you won’t lose out on great search rankings?

 That’s because, with content, your customers are more likely to respond with buying behavior when they learn why they need to change.
-They also respond more frequently when you teach them new and different things they can use to improve their lives and businesses.
+They also respond more frequently when you teach them new and different ideas they can use to improve their lives and businesses.

-So…make it clear who the person is behind your business.
+With this in mind, make it clear who the person is behind your business.
 Write from an “I” perspective rather than “we.”
-Show customers how they can get direct interaction with you the owner.
-Make it clear they won’t have to go through 2-3 people if they have a complaint.
+Show customers how they can directly interact with you, the owner: making it clear they won’t have to go through other people if they have a complaint.

-With big companies, you can’t see 50 – 100 customer reviews directly discussing the quality of the company’s products or services when you perform an online search.
+With big companies, you’ll never see dozens of customer reviews directly discuss the quality of company products or services when you perform an online search.
 However, with small and local businesses, Google reviews pop right up: presenting a huge opportunity for you to win trust right there.